OpenVidu/openvidu.io-docs/docs/releases/index.md

 ##### OpenVidu upgrade process

 Do you want to upgrade your OpenVidu deployment?
-Now you have a section entirely dedicated to it in the documentation.
+Now you have a section entirely dedicated to it in the [documentation](https://openvidu.io/docs/deployment/upgrading/){:target="_blank"}.
 If you have deployed OpenVidu in AWS, it's as easy as launching a single command.
 If you have chosen Ubuntu deployment, then you will have to manually run some commands.
 Either way, you have available proper instructions now.

 <br>

 ##### Native screen-sharing for Chrome

 OpenVidu has supported native screen-sharing for Firefox since its inception, but Google decided to have Chrome require an extension to allow screen-sharing.
-Finally they changed their mind and brought Chrome up to the standard, supporting getDisplayMedia API.
+Finally they changed their mind and brought Chrome up to the standard, supporting *[getDisplayMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia){:target="_blank"}* API.

 So, our client library openvidu-browser now supports native screen-sharing for Chrome≥72.
 No extension needed for these browsers!